Socierducode/DL_AMT_CNN/README.md

 --unzip MAPS.zip with p7zip (MAPS volume>4G)

+Change your own path in code for following steps:
 -- prepare the MAPS dataset: excute the MAPS_prepare.py MAPS_prepare.py includes following function
 -unzip the piano model list (must be defined) to a temporary directory